elazar/resume/README.md

 **Senior Software Engineer / Team Lead (Remote) - February 2020 to Present**

+* Managed a summer intern who made significant contributions to React and PHP codebases and documentation
 * Maintained and added features to existing services based on PHP 7/Laravel, Python/Flask, and Mongo
-* Contributed to new services based on PHP 7/Slim, Node/Express, and Mongo to integrate with third parties
+* Contributed to new services built with PHP 7/Slim, Node/Express, Mongo, OpenAPI, and third-party integrations
-* Developed and documented processes for project creation and deployment using Kong and Kubernetes
+* Developed and documented processes for project creation, acceptance, and deployment
 * Set the standard for team project documentation used by individual contributors

 ### Waitr